Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (Delete) and the specific resource (CDS unit test class, global class).
-It distinguishes from sibling tools like DeleteUnitTest and aligns with CreateCdsUnitTest and UpdateCdsUnitTest, leaving no ambiguity about the tool's function.
+The description clearly states the action (Delete) and the resource (CDS unit test class), and specifies it is a global class.
+This distinguishes it from sibling tools like DeleteClass or DeleteUnitTest, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.